nzewdie12/cloud-notes/02-linux-basics/commands.md

   -  '/bin/bash' -> path to bash interpreter
 ### Script examples
 - echo '#!/bin/bash\necho "Hello, World"' > script.sh
-  - This code creates the (script.sh) file and the "code" in it ( #!/bin/bash\necho "Hello, World") tells it to run it as a bash script and to echo hello world when run.
+  - This code creates the (script.sh) file and the "code" in it ( #!/bin/bash \n echo "Hello, World") tells it to run it as a bash script and to echo hello world when run.
+  - use printf '#!/bin/bash\n echo "Hello, world" ' > script1.sh if the bash does not interperate (\n) as new line

 ## Miscellaneous
 - `clear` → Clears the terminal.